 Symbols of the Five Major Wold Religions

 A common misunderstanding of Hinduism emerges from the many Hindu names for God or the Supreme Soul.
-But instead of actually signifying different "gods," the names merely signify different aspects of God.
+But instead of actually signifying different "Gods," the names merely signify different aspects of the one God.
 Hinduism is monotheistic, just as Christianity and all other religions are.

 Hinduism’s scripture is the Bhagavad-Gita, and major prophet is Krishna.
 However, Hinduism is probably the world’s oldest religion, and, therefore, it also has other ancient scripture that was not written down for many centuries or perhaps millennia.
 These are called the Vedas.

 In more recent history the important scripture that contains the explanation for existence and the guide back to God is the Bhagavad-Gita, whose central narrator is Bhagavan Krishna.